long-lat

 python

-1r = pdk.Deck(layers=[layer], initial_view_state=view_state)
+1 r = pdk.Deck(layers=[layer], initial_view_state=view_state)

 2 r.to_html('stores.html')